core-wg/oscore/draft-ietf-core-object-security.md

 ## Nonce {#nonce}

-The nonce is constructed by padding the partial IV (in network byte order) with zeroes to exactly 6 bytes, padding the Sender ID of the endpoint that generated the Partial IV (in network byte order) with zeroes to exactly nonce length – 6 bytes, concatenating the padded partial IV with the padded ID, and then XORing with the Common IV.
+The nonce is constructed by left-padding the partial IV (in network byte order) with zeroes to exactly 6 bytes, left-padding the Sender ID of the endpoint that generated the Partial IV (in network byte order) with zeroes to exactly nonce length – 6 bytes, concatenating the padded partial IV with the padded ID, and then XORing with the Common IV.

 When observe is not used, the request and the response uses the same nonce.
 In this way, the partial IV does not have to be sent in responses, which reduces the size.
 For processing instructions, see {{processing}}.